Is It Miss Or Mrs When You're Married

 Q: What if I don't know a woman's marital status?

 A: When you're unsure, "Ms." is always a safe and respectful choice.
-It doesn't presume anything about marital status and is widely accepted in professional and casual settings.
+That's why it doesn't presume anything about marital status and is widely accepted in professional and casual settings.
 It’s better to use "Ms." than to risk offending someone by assuming their marital status.

 Q: Is it ever okay to use "Mrs." if a woman hasn't specified?